Objective-C with Tolc

 This is a quick guide to using a C++ library (here called MyLib) from Objective-C. We will:

-2. Use Tolc to generate bindings to an existing library
+Tolcto generate bindings to an existing library - Use the

 The following works on all supported platforms.
 On all platforms you need git available in your path.
 Commands that should be run from a terminal starts with $, while comments starts with #.